sperry304/sfpa_ratings/05_info_faq.md

 ### The Math Behind the Ratings

-These ratings are based on the Bradley-Terry model, which since the 1950s has been one of the standard methods of assessing the skill of competitors who are repeatedly paired against one another.
+This system is based on the Bradley-Terry model, which since the 1950s has been one of the standard methods of assessing the skill of competitors who are repeatedly paired against one another.
 Considering two players *i* and *j* with ratings *π<sub>i</sub>* and *π<sub>j</sub>*, the model estimates that player *i* has the following